 Your fish will need feeding daily with foods such as King British Fish Foods, Aquarian Fish Foods or Hikari Fish Foods, all of which are excellent fish foods.
 Follow the instructions on your packet of fish food.
 Any uneaten food must be removed immediately with a fish net after the feed.
 If possible, it is also a good idea to watch your fish as they feed, as getting to know your fish allows you to detect and treat any signs of unusual behaviour at an early stage.

-It is recommended (certainly in the first few months of setting up your tank, or adding new fish) for maintenance purposes that you check your aquarium water for ammonia, nitrite, nitrate and pH every week (or at any time if your fish look or behave differently) using a water test kit.
+It is recommended (certainly in the first few months of setting up your tank, or adding new fish) for maintenance purposes that you check your aquarium water for ammonia, nitrite, nitrate and pH every week (or at any time, if your fish look or behave differently) using a water test kit.

 It is important to use a clean bucket that is only used for this purpose.
 The filter should be checked when you carry out a water change to ensure that it is functioning correctly.
-Check that the filter media is clean or whether it needs to be replaced, but it is better to replace the different media alternatively to avoid losing the good bacteria all in one go.
+Check that the filter media is clean or whether it needs to be replaced, but it is better to replace the different media alternatively to avoid losing the good bacteria in one go.

 Regular feeding of plants provides essential nourishment for stimulating and maintaining healthy growth.
 We recommend feeding with plant foods such as Flora Boost Plant Food on a fortnightly basis.
 You should take out any leaves that lie in the bottom of the aquarium, as they may decay and pollute the water.
-Periodically as part of your aquarium maintenance you may also need to remove any debris from the bottom of the tank using Aquarium Gravel Cleaner.
-Remember to top up any water lost, and use some dechlorinator.
+Periodically, as part of your aquarium maintenance, you may also need to remove any debris from the bottom of the tank using Aquarium Gravel Cleaner.
+Remember to top up any water lost, and use some de-chlorinator.

 Sign up to receive the latest offers & news